 “Why, Michael?”
 Mara asked, innocently.
 She turned to look up at her mentor, curiously.
 He was staring at the courtyard almost hatefully.
 She felt anxiety swell within her chest at the purpose behind that face.
 “You told me it was a place for gatherings.
 What could be bad about that?”

 “Aye, gatherings of disheartening intent.
 Gage me to not wend near thither again, in daylight as well.”
 His visage was cold, conveying the serious intention of his words.

 “Yes, Michael…” Mara felt her anxiety growing, but her curiosity was peaked as well.
 If Michael didn’t like the wall or courtyard, what was such a place for?
 Despite her interest, she could never break an oath to Michael.
 She looked down at the massive roots of the trees, stroking the lined bark with her fingers.

 The two remained silent for a while.
-Michael had no idea what to say, since he wasn’t accustomed to socializing.
+Michael had no idea what to say, accustomed to socializing.
 Mara was feeling light-headed from everything that had happened that night.
 This was not how she had intended the evening to go, but she had learned some things that she was glad she had.
 She felt closer to Michael for the first time in years.
 If their relationship was going to continue to evolve though, would it be filled with moments like these?
 She hoped not.

 “Master Michael?
 Lady Mara?”

 Both turned to see who had called on them.
 It was Harman.
 Mara blinked as her brain felt a sense of familiarity about him, but her memory seemed muddled as to why.
 She knew she had last seen him before the awakening, but she could not recall what had transpired between them.
 If he felt comfortable, she reasoned he must be someone she favored, so she smiled back at the vampire, waiting to hear what the page wanted.
 Harman flushed at the smile.